ShipEngine/connect-website/reference/methods/rate-shipment.md

       description: An array of objects describing the list of packages in the shipment.

     - name: packages[].packaging
-      type: object
+      type: object | string
       required: true
       description: The packaging this rate is for.
+This property accepts an object or a string representing the `code`.
+If an object is provided, it will have the following properties.

     - name: packages[].packaging.id
       type: "[UUID](https://www.npmjs.com/package/uuid)"